-Within just a few years of the introduction of the superwind 350 turbine, featuring ground breaking technologies such as an auto-feathering blade set, extremely low noise levels and game-changing survival ability in high winds and storms, our best clients started asking us to consider making a larger wind turbine with the same attributes as the 350.
+Within just a few years of the introduction of the Superwind 350 turbine, featuring ground breaking technologies such as an auto-feathering blade set, extremely low noise levels and game-changing survival ability in high winds and storms, our best clients started asking us to consider making a larger wind turbine with the same attributes as the SW350.

-In 2012 the SW1250 débuted at the Navy Leagues’ Air Sea Space Exposition in Washington D.C., letting the world know we were starting the process tooling up for higher quantity production manufacturing while maintaining our high quality Standards.
+In 2012 the SW1250 débuted at the Navy Leagues’ Air Sea Space Exposition in Washington D.C., letting the world know we were starting the process tooling up for higher quantity production while maintaining our high quality standards.

 Our customers had also asked us for a full stop brake system – more than just a short circuit magnetic brake that allows the turbine to spin in high winds.
 What this means for our marine auhority and telecommunication customers is that no matter the wind conditions, our customers can bring the turbine to a complete stop, allowing tower climbers or technicians to safely work near the turbine at any time they need to.

-The 1250 turbine, like its smaller 350 cousin, is also extremely quiet!
+The SW1250 turbine, like its smaller SW350 cousin, is also extremely quiet!
 We utilize the best balance procedures, the highest quality components and turbulator technology on our airfoils to keep vibration and noise to a minimum.

-Integration of the superwind 1250 into new or existing systems is not at all difficult.
-In fact, our recommended installation method always features PWM dump-load resistor system to not only insure your batteries are charging fully and properly, but also to protect your battery bank from harm – even in multi charging source projects.
-Our easy to read manual can explain in more detail – click here for 1250 Installation Manual
+Integration of the Superwind 1250 into new or existing systems is not at all difficult.
+In fact, our recommended installation method always features PWM dump-load resistor systems to not only insure your batteries are being charged fully and properly, but also to protect your battery bank from harm – even in multi charging source projects.
+Our easy to read manual can explain in more detail – click here for SW1250 Installation Manual

 Of course we also welcome you to contact any of our experienced staff or authorized international sales agents at any time.
-We are happy to help you better understand the equipment and whether it will be a benefit to your project.
+We are happy to help you better understand the equipment and to find out whether it will be a benefit to your project.